MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 ## Applying protections and deploying Copilot in parallel

 To streamline the assignment of Microsoft 365 Copilot licenses in your tenant with the appropriate protections in place, you do both in parallel.
-The following diagram shows how you can move through the three phases of rolling out protections prior to assigning Microsoft 365 Copilot licenses to individual user accounts and their devices once they are protected.
+The following diagram shows how you can move through the three phases of rolling out protections prior to assigning Microsoft 365 Copilot licenses to individual user accounts and their devices once they're protected.

 :::image type="content" source="media/copilot/parallel-deployment-for-microsoft-365-copilot.svg" alt-text="Diagram of applying protections and deploying Copilot in parallel." lightbox="media/copilot/parallel-deployment-for-microsoft-365-copilot.svg":::

-As the diagram also shows, you can roll out information protection across your organization while you are deploying identity and device access protections.
+As the diagram also shows, you can roll out information protection across your organization while you're deploying identity and device access protections.

 ## Training